daronphang/coding_resources/docker/images.md

-EXPOSE        Assumes TCP by default; informs Docker that container listens on specified network ports at runtime VOLUME        Creates a mount point and marks it as holding externally mounted volumes USER          Sets username or usergroup when running the image WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD
+EXPOSE        Assumes TCP by default; informs Docker that container listens on specified network ports at runtime VOLUME        Creates a mount point and marks it as holding externally mounted volumes USER          Sets username or usergroup when running the image WORKDIR       Sets default working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

 -ARG is passed at build-time but is not available after image is created (ENTRYPOINT, CMD)